superg3m/ckg/readme.md

 4. ./run.ps1

 # Goals
-- [ ] I need to make a public facing API header file
+- [ ] Collections like ckg_vector that make trivially serializing pretty much impossible because of the pointer data so I think I should make a special serialization section in case you need to seralize and unseralize any of my collections

 ### key
 - '[x]': Finished